 These are by far the most popular option.
-They sit parallel to the trailer, and there is less chance of any damage or scratches to the trailer body.
+They sit parallel to the travel trailer, and there is less chance of any damage or scratches to the trailer body.
 These racks can carry up to 5 bikes.
-It is comparatively easier to access the bikes on hitch mount racks.
-These are a great option as long as you have a compatible hitch or receiver on your RV.
+It is comparatively easier to access the bikes on these racks.
+These are a great option as long as you have a compatible receiver on your RV.

-Do note that a lot of bike racks designed for cars also use a hitch or receiver.
-This does not automatically mean that any hitch mount rack can be used on a trailer or RV.
+Do note that a lot of bike racks made for cars also use a this style of mounting.
+This does not automatically mean that any hitch receiver rack can be used on a trailer or RV.
 The suspension setup and rear axle configuration on trailers are much different from cars.
 The result is a much bumpier ride that many car-based racks cannot safely handle.

-So always check with the manufacturer before buying a hitch mount rack that is not designed specifically for RVs, trailers, or fifth wheel motorhome.
+So always check with the manufacturer before buying a rack that is not made specifically for RVs, trailers, or fifth wheel motorhome.
 Although it might fit, that does not make it suitable.

 Other Mount Options